tbot-rs/tbot/readme.md

 `tokio` is required to start the runtime.
 You'll also need the `macros` feature of `tokio` if you're going to start the runtime using `#[tokio::main]`.

+## Minimum supported Rust version

+`tbot` inherits `tokio`'s MSRV policy: the last three minor versions are supported.
+The last time this paragraph was updated, the latest version was (soon to be) 1.51, therefore `tbot`'s MSRV is 1.48.
+You can also look up it in [`our .gitlab-ci.yml`](./.gitlab-ci.yml), as it shows what version we're actually testing on.

 ## Contribution

 Glad you want to contribute to `tbot`!
 We develop the crate on [GitLab],